Police hoping new Concord Mills policy cuts down on mall disorder

 “We’ve been seeing an increasing amount of disorder over the weekends,” said Gacek.
 “I’m confident that it’s going to reduce, if not eliminate, the disorder we’ve been seeing on the weekends.”

-It was on a weekend last month when police say a teenager shot a man in the mall parking lot.
+It was on a weekend last month when police said a teenager shot a man in the mall parking lot.

 Mall management was forced to close on two Saturdays in November and January when a group of unruly teens caused a disturbance.